Sterling steadies ahead of GDP data

 "(That data) will certainly help to strengthen the BoE’s belief that other elements of the economy are at least potentially evolving to help in offsetting a consumer spending slowdown," they added.

 Analysts mostly say that developments around Brexit will continue to be the main driver for the pound, which has fallen almost 14 percent against the dollar since last June's referendum.
+(Editing by Keith Weir)